DOAJ/doaj/cms/pages/apply/guide.md

   - No embargo period
   - No requirement for users to register to read content
   - A charge for the print version of a journal is permitted
+- Publishing non Open Access content within an article
+  - Text and figures may be used with permission or under fair use.
+All non-OA content must be clearly indicated and attributed
+  - Journals may publish a small amount of non-OA, free-to-read content relevant to the journal's scope provided it is not scholarly articles and is clearly attributed and copyright status is clear
+  - More details on our [licensing&copyright page](https://doaj.org/apply/copyright-and-licensing/)

 ### Journal website